IMPLEMENTATION | January 4, 2021

 - Cultural competence – Cultural competence is defined as “a set of skills, values and principles that acknowledge, respect and work towards optimal interactions between the individual and the various cultural and ethnic groups that individual might come in contact with.”
 When communicating with patients, this means respecting culture and beliefs; being aware of your own biases and preconceptions; knowing your limitations in addressing issues across cultures; and recognizing when your personal style may not be working with a given patient.

 - Trust – Trust is the foundation of a strong therapeutic relationship, so it’s important to take the necessary time to establish and maintain trust.
-Keep in mind that self-disclosure may be an issue for some patients who are not accustomed to Western medical approaches and a high level of trust may be needed before a patient feels comfortable sharing personal information.
+Keep in mind that self-disclosure may be an issue for some patients who are not accustomed to Western medical approaches include self-disclosure and may require a high level of trust may be needed before a patient feels comfortable sharing personal information.

 Augment Conversations with Patient Decision Aids